NerochazeDev/CoreX/replit.md

 ## Overview

 Plus500 VIP Investors is a premium Bitcoin investment platform that provides VIP clients with cryptocurrency wallet management, exclusive investment opportunities, and real-time Bitcoin price tracking.
-The platform features a complete investment ecosystem with different investment plans, transaction management, and administrative controls, all designed with Plus500's signature royal blue and white branding.
+The platform features a complete investment ecosystem with different investment plans, transaction management, and administrative controls, all designed with Plus500's authentic professional interface using royal blue and white branding with gradient backgrounds and professional styling matching the real Plus500 platform.

 ## System Architecture